-Take my advice from the perspective that I’m not a lawyer, and it’s not legal advice.
+Disclaimer: Take my advice for creating a roommate agreement from the perspective that I’m not a lawyer, and it’s not legal advice!
 Just some ideas from my own roommate experiences.

-All roommates should sign the roommate agreement before making a final decision to live together.
+Quick tip!
+Make sure all roommates sign the roommate agreement before making a final decision to live together.

 1) The Head Roommate